wireapp/integration-docs/docs/02-manage-apps/05-external-apps/02-remove-external-app.md

 # Remove external App

-Stop using an external app that was added to your team.
+Disable an external app that was added to your team

 Removing an app disconnects it from **your team only**.
 Other teams using the app aren’t affected.